MonetDB/MonetDB/documentation/source/build.rst

 =============

 PATH settings: None
-ROle of clients??
+Role of clients??
 How to install

 ## Testing